CameronInLondon/CameronInLondon.github.io/_posts/2022-04-13-indeed_job_data_analysis.md

 df_DB['salary_time'] = df_DB['salary'].str.extract('(year|hour)', flags=re.IGNORECASE)
 ```

-I made a min and max salary fields using the salary range.
+I made min and max salary fields using the salary range.

 A new dataframe called ```sal_df``` was made using the following code.